List of Kamen Rider Fourze characters: Rokuro Utahoshi

-Rokuro Utahoshi (歌星 緑郎, Utahoshi Rokurō) is Kengo's father who worked for the OSTO at their lunar base, which would later become the Rabbit Hatch.
-While studying Cosmic Energy with Mitsuaki Gamou and Kuniteru Emoto, Utahoshi reverse-engineered the Fourze System from the Core Switch in the hopes that the finalized versions would be made for future generations after his death.
-Seventeen years before the series, Gamou tasked Emoto with getting the Zodiarts Switches from the OSTO lunar base to Earth.
+Rokuro Utahoshi (歌星 緑郎, Utahoshi Rokurō) is Kengo's father who worked for the OSTO at their moonbase, which would later become the Rabbit Hatch.
+While studying Cosmic Energy with Mitsuaki Gamou and Kuniteru Emoto, Rokuro reverse-engineered the Fourze System from the Core Switch in the hopes that the finalized versions would be made for future generations after his death.
+Seventeen years before the series, Gamou tasked Emoto with getting the Zodiarts Switches from the OSTO moonbase to Earth.
 In the process, the latter abandoned Rokuro on the moon.
 Before he died, Rokuro left an inscription explaining the legacy he meant to leave behind with the Fourze System.

 Rokuro Utahoshi is portrayed by Toru Kazama (風間 トオル, Kazama Tōru).

 Chuta Ohsugi

 Chuta Ohsugi (大杉 忠太, Ōsugi Chūta) is a middle-aged, superstitious, and cowardly second year geography teacher, later third-year homeroom teacher, with a habit of punctuating his sentences by snapping his suspenders, which he always wears.
 Despite being disliked by several AGHS students and his belief that teachers should not be friends with them, he also believes that teachers should protect their students.

 After becoming the Kamen Rider Club's homeroom teacher, Ohsugi makes it his mission to catch them committing misdeeds.
 This would lead to him discovering the Rabbit Hatch and their battle against the Zodiarts.
 In spite of their pleas, he intends to disband the club for varying reasons until he learns his fellow faculty members are involved in Zodiarts attacks and the Kamen Rider Club save him from one such monster.
 Following these, he agrees to give the club faculty approval, reconciles with them, and becomes their academic adviser.
 By the end of the series, his respect for the group and bravery have grown to the point where he is willing to put himself in danger to stop the Leo Zodiarts from harming the Kamen Rider Club.

 Chuta Ohsugi is portrayed by Takushi Tanaka (田中 卓志, Tanaka Takushi) of Ungirls.